Caleb1404/VisionFlow/README.md

+#VisionFlow
-#VisionFlow \n\nControl music with your hands using computer vision and audio processing.
+Control music with your hands using computer vision and audio processing.